alexbeug/simphosort/README.md

   -d | --delete-empty
   Delete empty sub folders containing no files after ungroup

+  -s | --search (Multiple)  <TEXT>
+  Specify custom search pattern using wildcards (e.g. *.jpg or IMG_*.nef)
 ```

+## Search patterns
+Without any search pattern specified, simphosort will search for files with the common JPEG file extensions .jpg and .jpeg.
+You can specify custom search patterns using wildcards with the -s or --search option.
+Multiple search patterns can be specified by repeating the option.
+Case sensitivity is platform dependent (usually case insensitive on Windows, case sensitive on Linux).

 ## License
 simphosort is using the MIT license.
 See [LICENSE](LICENSE).